||6 1/8x9 1/4

 From garden plots to cooking classes, StoryWalks to free yoga, more and more libraries are developing innovative programs and partnerships to encourage healthy living.
 Libraries increasingly provide health and wellness programs for all ages and abilities, and Healthy Living at the Library is intended for library staff of all types who want to offer programs and services that foster healthy living, particularly in the domains of food and physical activity.

 Author Noah Lenstra, who has extensive experience directing and advising on healthy living programs, first outlines steps librarians should take when starting programs, highlighting the critical role of community partnerships.
-The second section of the book offers detailed instructions for running different types of programs for different ages and abilities, and a third section includes advice on keeping the momentum of a program going and assess program impacts.
-Finally, Lenstra offers tips on how to overcome challenges or roadblocks that may arise.
-An appendix contains resources you can adapt at your library to get these programs off the ground, including waivers of liability, memoranda of understanding, and examples of strategic plans and assessment tools.
+The second section of the book offers detailed instructions for running different types of programs for different ages and abilities.
+A third section includes advice on keeping the momentum of a program going and assess program impacts.
+Lenstra offers tips on how to overcome challenges or roadblocks that may arise.
+An appendix contains resources you can adapt to get these programs off the ground, including waivers of liability, memoranda of understanding, and examples of strategic plans and assessment tools.

 - Learn how to start, run, and sustain healthy living programs